By Ruth Vitale

 But for a film veteran like me, who always embraced and celebrated the exciting career opportunities my movies offered for so many people, here’s the real kicker: piracy costs the U.S. economy between 230,000 and 560,000 jobs each year.
 These are not just the people you see on the red carpet, who are actually a tiny percentage of those who contribute to the movies you love.
 The majority of these jobs are the workers behind the scenes.
 The production designers and their crews, the costume designers and their crews, the cinematographers, the make-up artists, the caterers, the drivers.
 These are people who rely on these jobs for health insurance, for retirement, for college funds.
 They need these jobs to put food on their tables.

 How could any industry, let alone the creative industry, survive such a setback?
-The fact that we have survived shows the importance of our contributions to this country, and to the world – and it demonstrates our resilience.
-With enhanced safety protocols and drastic new measures designed by guilds and unions, along with epidemiologists, to keep COVID-19 exposure low on sets, I have little concern about the ability of creatives to get back to work.
-I am also optimistic about another hard-hit sector of our industry, movie theaters, which are poised for a rebound in 2021.
+The fact that we did survive shows the importance of our contributions to this country, and to the world – and it demonstrates our resilience.

 But no financial rebound can offset the staggering losses from piracy.
 For one example of what this insidious crime can do, look at Moonlight, the indie breakout that won the 2017 Best Picture Oscar® and grossed more than $65 million worldwide theatrically.
 At $7.00 average global ticket price – that translated to approximately 9 million movie tickets sold, a good amount for a small indie film (even though it was still the lowest-grossing Best Picture winner in Oscar® history).
 But what few people know about Moonlight is that there were also roughly 60 million online piracy transactions during the theatrical run – more than 650% more pirate views than paid ticket sales.